 I reviewed the nominal ledger report for the current financial year.
 In general, sufficient narrative is provided for entries to adequately identify their source, and amounts appear to have been allocated to the correct nominal codes.
 Sometimes a bit more narrative would be useful.
 There is no evidence of deliberately 'netting-off' of income against expenditure, and the information reviewed points to a satisfactory system.
-However, I did find at least one instance of a refund being issued by DMTC to a customer being included as a payment by the Council.
+However, at the interim internal audit I did find at least one instance of a refund being issued by DMTC to a customer being included as a payment by the Council.
 This should not posted as a payment but rather as a credit or discount on the receipts side.
-DMTC were immediately advised how to post such occurrences.
+DMTC were immediately advised how to post such occurrences and, when I returned for the visit in May 2025, they had corrected any such occurrences.